EdwinCoder85/EdwinCoder85/README.md

 - 📫 How to reach me **edwinamarantovillegas@gmail.com**

-- ⚡ Fun fact: - Physical exercise, movies, going for a walk, food and music🎵 are the reasons to live.
+- ⚡ Fun fact: - Physical exercise, movies, :walking: going for a walk, food and music🎵 are the reasons to live.

 <br>